SIG55 Workshop

 • Keynote lectures from leading researchers on structure-preserving discretizations, advanced closure modeling, and software implementations;

-• Contributed presentations and posters from early-career researchers;
+• Contributed posters from early-career researchers;

 Impact and Expected Outcomes: